 There are few places quite like St Paul’s at dusk, and to celebrate the beauty of Wren’s great church in the twilight hours we will once

-And for these special evenings, photography will not only be permitted, but actively encouraged.
+And for these special Late opening evenings, photography is allowed and encouraged.

 For those Londoners who relish the opportunity to be tourists in their own city, touch screen multimedia guides packed with pictures, commentary